balance - focus - strength - vitality

 My philosophy is simple, life is to be lived to its fullest.
 If you're in the midst of a health challenge that is preventing you from living an extraordinary life, my aim is to get you back on track.
 A true mindbody medicine, traditional Chinese medicine takes a comprehensive approach.
 Through the use of acupuncture primarily, combined with herbal medicine, diet therapy, mindful movement and meditation, I offer an integrated approach to your well-being.

 I share time between Australia and Canada.
-I am currently booking appointments at the Red Deer Acupuncture Clinic located at the Medical Dental Building east of the Red Deer Hospital (see map).
+I am currently booking appointments at Flying Turtle TCM Acupuncture and Massage located at #3 6828 50th Ave in Red Deer, Alberta (see map).
 Call to book an appointment today on 403.343.1539.

 Direct Billing is available for most major insurance companies.